 - Faculty Consultant.
 College Board.
 Advanced Placement exam in U.S. Government and Politics.

 - American Political Science Association (APSA)

-- Sections: Urban Politics, Public Policy
+- Sections: Urban Politics, Public Policy, Teaching and Learning

 - Pennsylvania Political Science Association